sainikhith/sainikhith.github.io/_posts/2024-01-27-Enhancing-Targeting-Accuracy.md

 title: Enhancing Mailer Targeting Accuracy Using ML
 description: In this project, we use machine learning to predict offer take up and reduce mailing costs for our grocery store client...
 image: "/posts/GroceryBoxCustomers.jpg"
-tags: [Customer Targeting, Machine Learning, Classification, Python]
+tags: [Customer Targeting, Machine Learning, Supervised Learning, Classification, Python]
 ---

 # Table of contents